-Masih has languished in jail for five years awaiting the court’s decision in this case, resolutely asserting his innocence all the while.
-But a blasphemy conviction of this kind carries with it a mandatory death sentence.
+Masih has languished in jail for five years, awaiting the court’s decision, in this case, resolutely asserting his innocence all the while.
+But a blasphemy conviction of this kind carries a mandatory death sentence.
 Masih tried to explain to the court that the Muslim man “came to my shop to balance the wheel of his motorcycle but refused to pay the agreed amount claiming that he was a follower of peer faqeers [mystics].
-I told him that I was a believer in Jesus Christ and I don’t believe in peer faqeer so give me what’s due.”
-Unfortunately, this reasonable demand of payment for services rendered has made Masih the target of Pakistan’s blasphemy laws, which pose a danger to all Christians in the country.
+I told him that I was a believer in Jesus Christ and I don’t believe in peer faqeer, so give me what’s due.”
+Unfortunately, this reasonable demand for payment for services rendered has made Masih the target of Pakistan’s blasphemy laws, which pose a danger to all Christians in the country.

 Just last month, two Christian brothers were similarly sentenced to death for blasphemy.
-While neither Masih’s nor the two Christian brothers sentences have been carried out yet, the rulings in their cases presently permit their execution either by the state or via extrajudicial murder, even in prison.
-We pray for miraculous freedom and justice for these Christians in Pakistan, who are willing to sacrifice their lives to follow the Lord.
+While neither Masih’s nor the two Christian brothers’ sentences have been carried out yet, the rulings in their cases presently permit their execution either by the state or via extrajudicial murder, even in prison.
+We pray for miraculous freedom and justice for these Pakistan Christians, willing to sacrifice their lives to follow the Lord.